gradle/gradle/design-docs/features/play-framework/play-application-in-ide/README.md

 - The project dependencies in the 'playPlatform' and 'play' configurations should end up in `EclipseProject.classpath` and `IdeaModule.dependencies` (with the appropriate scope)
 - The project dependencies in the 'playTest' configuration end up in `EclipseProject.classpath` (with the appropriate scope)

+##### Open questions

+- Local dependencies can be both play libraries and general JVM libraries.
+Which are supported for this story?

 ### Story: Play application project imported into IDE has correct Java source and target JVM configured

+##### Implementation plan

+- Add an abstraction to expose these.
+Language level should live on source set.

 ### Story: Play application project imported into IDE has correct Scala language settings configured

+##### Implementation plan

+- Add an abstraction to expose these.
+Language level should live on source set.